Silveeny/Java-EE-Examples/Wade&Java/Readme.md

 Overview
 =========

+This is my project for WaDE - done using Java microservices for ontologies.
+My project is #2 BEM - https://profs.info.uaic.ro/~busaco/teach/courses/wade/projects/ and I attempted to use Java for it.

 There are 2 microservice:
 - **brain** that performs various SPARQL queries on the ontology exposed by apache jena fuseki server on the endpoint `localhost:3030/test` and exposes thee results obtained by running these queries to various JAX-RS endpoints